 - When planning for the spring semester of the first year, students should still be looking at 100 and 200 level courses, unless their placement in a course sequence (usually in a language) would put them in a 300-level course.
 As students plan for the fall term, more advanced or specialized courses may be appropriate.

 5) Registration process.
 Students will register on-line in 1600grand at an assigned day and time.
 To access the system students need to enter a PIN you will provide.
-You can access the PINs from your Advisee Listing on 1600grand.
-Be sure to select the PIN for the appropriate term (spring PINs are 6-digits; fall PINs are 4-digits), before accessing the listing.
+You can access PINs from the Student Profile on 1600grand.
+Be sure to select the PIN for the appropriate term (spring PINs are 6-digits; fall PINs are 4-digits).
 Detailed instructions and additional registration tips are available on the Registrar’s website under Class Schedules and Registration.